projectcalico/calico/master/reference/calicoctl/ipam.md

 title: calicoctl ipam
 ---

-# User reference for 'calicoctl ipam' commands

 This section describes the `calicoctl ipam` commands.

 This command allows an interface into Calico's IP address management to release IP addresses from endpoints and view additional information about assigned IPs.

 Read the [calicoctl Overview]({{site.baseurl}}/{{page.version}}/reference/calicoctl) for a full list of calicoctl commands.

 ## Displaying the help text for 'calicoctl ipam' commands

 Run `calicoctl ipam --help` to display the following help menu for the calicoctl ipam commands.

 ```